-There’s a favorite question that people love to ask when they’re pondering whether document assembly will work for them.
+There’s a favorite question that people love to ask when they’re pondering whether document automation will work for them.
 It usually goes something like this:

 And the response used to be: